chef/automate/components/automate-chef-io/content/docs/configuration.md

     weight = 10
 +++

-# Overview

 The `chef-automate` CLI provides commands to help you work with your existing Chef Automate configuration:

-* `chef-automate config show` shows you your current configuration, with the exception of default settings
+* `chef-automate config show` shows your current configuration, not including default settings
 * `chef-automate config patch </path/to/partial-config.toml>` updates an existing Chef Automate configuration by merging the contents of`</path/to/partial-config.toml>` with your current Chef Automate configuration, and applying any changes.
-This command is sufficient in most situations
+This command is enough in most situations
 * `chef-automate config set </path/to/full-config.toml>` replaces the current Chef Automate configuration with the provided configuration, and applies any changes.
 Use this command to replace your Chef Automate configuration

 Update your Chef Automate configuration by generating a section of a configuration, and applying it with `chef-automate config patch`.
 The rest of this document describes how to make common configuration changes.

 ## Use Cases

 ### Minimal Configuration

-The `chef-automate init-config` command generates an annotated Chef Automate configuration file with the minimum settings needed to deploy Chef Automate.
+The `chef-automate init-config` command generates an annotated Chef Automate configuration file with the basic settings needed to deploy Chef Automate.
 This section describes those settings and how to change them on an existing Chef Automate installation.

 #### Chef Automate FQDN